-Amendments to Terms of Severance Payments to Executives
+10. Amendments to Terms of Severance Payments to Executives

-ISS will recommend vote FOR approval of the establishment of or amendments to executives' severance payment terms, unless:
+Generally vote for the establishment of, or amendments, to executives' severance payment terms, unless:

-- The company fails to provide any information in regard to the changes to the terms of severance payments to executives: - The negative provisions proposed in a resolution outweigh any positive ones; and/or - The company proposes to introduce a new clause that is effectively a golden parachute clause.
+• The company fails to provide any information in regard to the changes to the terms of severance payments to executives;

+- The negative provisions proposed in a resolution outweigh any positive ones; and/or - The company proposes to introduce a new clause that is effectively a golden parachute clause.

-Shareholder Proposals
+11. Shareholder Proposals

-ISS will recommend vote FOR shareholder proposals that would improve the company's corporate governance or business profile at a reasonable cost.
-However, ISS will recommend vote AGAINST proposals that potentially limit the company's business activities or capabilities or result in significant costs being incurred with little or no benefit.
+Vote for shareholder proposals that would improve the company's corporate governance or business profile at a reasonable cost.
+However, vote against proposals that potentially limit the company's business activities or capabilities or result in significant costs being incurred with little or no benefit.

-In addition, ISS will recommend vote AGAINST shareholder-nominated candidates who lack board endorsement, unless they demonstrate a clear ability to contribute positively to board deliberations.
+In addition, vote against shareholder-nominated candidates who lack board endorsement, unless they demonstrate a clear ability to contribute positively to board deliberations.

-Social/Environmental Issues
+12. Social/Environmental Issues